Tuesday, July 09, 2019

 In a war fought between machines and systems what happens to notions such as bravery, courage, loss, victory, disgust, sacrifice and more?

-How do we memorialise when the warfighter is no longer human?
+How do we memorialise when the warfighter is no longer human/alive?
 Will memorial cease to exist as a form of human remembrance?
 If not, where does that place human history?

 If autonomous nonhuman warfighters' initial programming is aimed at fighting, battle, deception and strategy, what happens to peace?